miservilla/CS529/Project_2/README.md

 ```
-After parameters are correctly set simply running test.py will produce and save a file of the results and sgow plots if set to do so.
+After parameters are correctly set simply running test.py will produce and save a file of the results and show plots if set to do so.
 Note: you may also change where the results file is being saved to, otherwise it will use the defualt.
 There are also settings to save a file meant for the kaggle competition however these are currently commented out.

 # Logistice Regression